2023 – 2024, "Sustainable Finance", Researcher

 Central clearing: Central clearing counterparties have become key players in the aftermath of the global financial crisis, as the regulator now requires most of the OTC transactions to be cleared centrally.
 Between 2013 and 2022, we validated the risk models of KELER, the central clearing counterparty in Hungary.
 As a result of this consultancy work, two articles have been published in prominent scientific journals related to optimal margin strategies (Berlinger, Dömötör, and Illés, 2019a,b).

 Financial networks: In a research project initiated by the Central Bank of Hungary, I investigated the transactional data of the interbank deposit market, estimated bilateral partner limits, and proposed a new innovative method to alert crises (Berlinger, 2017).
 The idea is that a sudden concentration of the implicit partner limits may indicate an upcoming crisis even if aggregate data do not show any changes.
-Continuing this research line, we explain the “Emergence of a core-periphery structure” by the special structure of bilateral partner limits.
-In another paper “Interpersonal versus interbank lending markets: The role of intermediation in risk sharing”, we compare the interpersonal network of informal debts in a village economy where most people live in poverty and financial exclusion to a highly professional interbank network of unsecured loans.
+In another paper “Interpersonal versus interbank lending markets: The role of intermediation in risk sharing”, we compared the interpersonal network of informal debts in a village economy where most people live in poverty and financial exclusion to a highly professional interbank network of unsecured loans (Berlinger, Gosztonyi, Havran, Pollák, 2022).
+Continuing this research line, we aim to explain the “Emergence of a core-periphery structure” by the special structure of bilateral partner limits.

 2013 – 2022, KELER, Hungarian Central Counterparty, Validation of risk models